Frequently-Asked Questions About The MVA

 What is the vision of the MVA?

-Which Massachusetts hospitals are members of the MVA?
+Which Massachusetts health care providers are members of the MVA?

 Full Members (Owners, have a Board vote):

 - Berkshire Health Systems (includes Berkshire Fairview critical access)

 - Emerson Hospital

 - Holyoke Medical Center

 - Southcoast Health (3 hospitals — Charlton, St. Luke’s and Tobey)